Uhldingen-Mühlhofen

-Uhldingen-Mühlhofen is a town at the northern shore of Lake Constance, Germany between Überlingen and Meersburg.
+Uhldingen-Mühlhofen ([ˈuːldɪŋən myːlˈhoːfn̩]) is a municipality at the northern shore of Lake Constance, Germany between Überlingen and Meersburg.
 The town is a popular holiday destination and home to the Pfahlbauten open-air museum in Unteruhldingen and the Birnau basilica.

 Composition

 The town consists of the three villages Unteruhldingen, Oberuhldingen und Mühlhofen.
 Further, the hamlets of Seefelden, Maurach, Obermaurach, Gebhardsweiler and Hallendorf are included in the area of the commune.